informedcitizenry/6502.Net/README.md

 ```
             lda #sqrt(25)
 ```
 See the section below on functions for a full list of available functions.

+#### Math constants
-The math constants π and _e_ can be referenced in expressions as follows:
+The math constants π and _e_ are defined as `MATH_PI` and `MATH_E`, respectively, and can be referenced in expressions as follows:
 ```
             .dword sin(MATH_PI/3) * 10  ; > 08
             .dword pow(MATH_E,2)        ; > 07
 ```
+Not that no labels or variables can share these two names as they are reserved.

 ## Addressing model